 So as I already posted in our Climate Steps Facebook Discussion Group (www.fb.com/groups/ClimateSteps) – I have discovered one of the most fun ways to fight climate change – throw a climate party.
 My friends Max, Nick, and I did, and it was a total success.
-We invited friends, and then we put it up on the neighborhood listserve.
-We had at least 32 people show up – including six who came because they heard about it through the list serve.
+We invited friends, and then we put an invite up on the neighborhood listserve.
+We had at least 32 people show up – including six who came due to the list serve.
 But then we also had a killer invitation:

 My friend Max and I are finally fulfilling our New Year’s resolution: to throw a vegan/vegetarian (more vegan) potluck at my place.
 I’ve been vegetarian now for 25 years, and Max has been a vegan for eight, so this potluck is to celebrate and share the great, great recipes we’ve been tasting.

 But there’s more.
 Green Neighbors DC is helping sponsor the event by paying for the rights to screen “Being the Change: A New Kind of Climate Documentary.”
 New Society Publishers.
 So we’ll combine our potluck with a movie night — an outdoor movie night if the weather (and mosquitoes) are good, as we have a projector and an actual movie screen salvaged from a theater that we’ll hang off of next-door neighbor Mel’s shed.
 Preceded and followed by Wallace and Gromit – just because.

 I hope you all can make it.
 Dinner will be at 7 PM; outdoor (or indoor) movie begins at dusk.

 It’d be great to aim for vegan (no diary or eggs) food, but vegetarian is welcome as well.
 However, please no meat/chicken/seafood, etc. – it would kindof defeat the purpose of our celebration!
 Any questions on what to bring, please feel free to ask me.